Elite6802/requirement-analysis/README.md

    Clear requirements provide a benchmark for testing and validation, making it easier to measure whether the system behaves as intended and meets quality standards.

 In essence, Requirement Analysis is the foundation of a successful SDLC, ensuring clarity, efficiency, and stakeholder alignment throughout the software development journey.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities to ensure that all stakeholder needs are accurately captured, documented, and validated.
+The key activities include:

+- **Requirement Gathering**
+  Collecting information from stakeholders, business documents, and existing systems to understand the overall objectives and constraints of the software project.

+- **Requirement Elicitation**
+  Engaging with stakeholders through interviews, surveys, workshops, or observations to extract detailed functional and non-functional requirements.

+- **Requirement Documentation**
+  Organizing and recording all gathered requirements in a clear, structured, and understandable format, often using requirement specification documents or user stories.

+- **Requirement Analysis and Modeling**
+  Examining requirements for completeness, consistency, and feasibility.
+Creating visual models such as use case diagrams, flowcharts, or entity-relationship diagrams to better represent system behavior and interactions.

+- **Requirement Validation**
+  Reviewing and verifying requirements with stakeholders to ensure they accurately reflect business needs, are achievable, and meet quality standards before proceeding to the design phase.